-Assets=liabilities+equity

-This relationship is very important for analyzing and understanding firms.
+Assets=Liabilities+Equity

 Three elements of financial information are reported in the balance sheet.

-“Assets” are the measurable future economic benefits owned or controlled by the business.
+Assets are the measurable future economic benefits owned or controlled by the business.
 For example, cash is an asset that can be used to purchase other assets or to pay for services.
 A building and its equipment are assets, because they enable the firm to operate and earn income.

-“Liabilities” are measurable claims that will require the future transfer of assets to other parties by the business.
-Most businesses have obligations to outsiders who have provided goods or services to the business or who have loaned money to the business.
-These obligations are called liabilities.
+Liabilities are measurable claims that will require the business to transfer assets to other parties.
+Most businesses have obligations to outsiders who have provided goods or services to the business or who have loaned it money.
+These obligations are liabilities.

-“Shareholders’ equity” is a measure of the owners’ claim to the assets of the firm.
-The owners’ claim equals the assets minus liabilities and this amount is referred to as “net assets.”
-The owner’s claim is equal to the sum of (1) the capital the owners originally invested in the business (“contributed capital”) and (2) the net income from operating activities kept in the business since it began (“retained earnings”). credit.
-So the accounting equation tells you how much the company has (A), and how the purchase of those assets was financed (that is, L & E).
+Shareholders’ equity is a measure of the owners’ claim to the assets of the firm.
+The owners’ claim is equal to the firm’s assets minus its liabilities, an amount referred to as net assets.
+The owners’ claim is equal to the sum of the capital the owners originally invested in the business (contributed capital) and the net income from operating activities kept in the business since it began (retained earnings).

+There are two ways to visualize and understand the accounting equation:

+The sources of financing view.
+A company has acquired a certain amount of assets (A), which had to be financed somehow, and all of the company’s financing had to come from either equity (E) or liabilities (L).
+Therefore, the accounting equation indicates how much the company has (A), and how the purchase of those assets was financed.
+That is

-That is:L + E = A
+L + E = A

-The “What’s Left Over” View: The company’s total economic benefits assets are greater than its liabilities, it can pay off everything that it owes, – . .
+The “what’s left over” view.
+A company’s total economic benefits (its assets) are equal to a certain amount (A), and its total obligations (its liabilities) are equal to a certain amount (L).
+Therefore, if the company’s assets are greater than its liabilities, it can pay off everything that it owes, and whatever is left over is residual value that can be claimed by the company’s owners.
+That is

+E = A − L

+To see that these are two different ways of looking at the same equation, consider a simple example.
+I start my own business and, as owner, I pay in $600,000 of my own money.
+I get a loan of $400,000 from a bank, and I buy a store worth $1,000,000.

+On the sources of financing view, the situation is visualized as follows:

+L + E = A: $400K + $600K = $1M

+In the what’s left over view, the same situation is visualized as follows:

+E = A – L: $600K = $1M − $400K

 The Income Statement